-4.1.2.9 (old 4.1.2.8) Aquatic toxicity
+4.1.2.89 Aquatic toxicity

-4.1.2.9.1 (old 4.1.2.8.1) The organisms fish, crustacea and algae are tested as surrogate species covering a range of trophic levels and taxa, and the test methods are highly standardized.
+- 4.1.2.89.1 The organisms fish, crustacea and algae are tested as surrogate species covering a range of trophic levels and taxa, and the test methods are highly standardized.
 Data on other organisms may also be considered, however, provided they represent equivalent species and test endpoints.
 The algal growth inhibition test is a chronic test but the $EC{50}$ is treated as an acute value for classification purposes.
 This $EC{50}$ should normally be based on growth rate inhibition.
-If only the $EC{50}$ based on reduction in biomass is available, or it is not indicated which $EC{50}$ is reported, this value may be used in the same way.

-4.1.2.9.2 (old 4.1.2.8.2) Aquatic toxicity testing, by its nature, involves the dissolution of the substance under test in the water media used and the maintenance of a stable bioavailable exposure concentration over the course of the test.
+If only the $EC{50}$ based on reduction in biomass is available, or it is not indicated which $EC{50}$ is reported, this value may be used in the same way. - 4.1.2.89.2 Aquatic toxicity testing, by its nature, involves the dissolution of the substance under test in the water media used and the maintenance of a stable bioavailable exposure concentration over the course of the test.
 Some substances are difficult to test under standard procedures and thus special guidance will be developed on data interpretation for these substances and how the data should be used when applying the classification criteria.

-4.1.2.10 (old 4.1.2.9) Bioaccumulation
+4.1.2.910 Bioaccumulation

 It is the bioaccumulation of substances within the aquatic organisms that can give rise to toxic effects over longer time scales even when actual water concentrations are low.
 The potential to bioaccumulate is determined by the partitioning between n-octanol and water.
 The relationship between the partition coefficient of an organic substance and its bioconcentration as measured by the BCF in fish has considerable scientific literature support.
 Using a cut-off value of log $K{ow} \ge 4$ is intended to identify only those substances with a real potential to bioconcentrate.
 In recognition that the log $K{ow}$ is only an imperfect surrogate for a measured BCF, such a measured value would always take precedence.
-A BCF in fish of <500 is considered as indicative of a low level of bioconcentration.
+A BCF in fish of < 500 is considered as indicative of a low level of bioconcentration.
 Some relationships can be observed between chronic toxicity and bioaccumulation potential, as toxicity is related to the body burden.

-4.1.2.11 (old 4.1.2.10) Rapid degradability
+4.1.2.1011 Rapid degradability